More Common Obstacles

 More Common Obstacles that

 I’ve previously mentioned those few literary hurdles I often confront when working with novice writers.
-Getting stuck (See Obstacles) is the most common dilemma that new writers encounter—and a conundrum that all writers face at one time or another.
+Getting stuck (See: A Few Common Obstacles) is the most common dilemma that new writers encounter—and a conundrum that all writers face at one time or another.
 Although the act of getting stuck generally assumes that we’ll eventually get ourselves un-stuck as well.
 That occasionally annoying perceptive rut known as writer’s block isn’t supposed to be a chronic condition, after all, and most of us manage to work our way free, sooner or later.

 While legitimate factors such as fear of failure, or what if I’m not good enough? or even the very real fear of success do exist, those psychological roadblocks can often be overcome by simply acknowledging their presence.
 Thus, consider this: I’m certainly not good enough if I give up, but if I try, I may surprise myself.
-Because the only thing worse than failing to publish a novel is the unwillingness to finish a novel.
+Because the only thing worse than failing to finish a novel is the inability or unwillingness to start a novel.

 You won’t know if you don’t try—and not trying (or succeeding) is often the result of unrealistic self-doubt or lack of confidence.
-Every writer born has suffered through great gobs of self-doubt (Stephen King’s disposal of his first manuscript, Carrie, only to be resurrected from the trashcan by his wife, Tabatha, is legendary.
+Every writer born has suffered through great gobs of self-doubt.
+(Stephen King’s disposal of his first manuscript, Carrie, only to be resurrected from the trashcan by his wife, Tabatha, is legendary.
 Had he not have been married, the iconic Mr. King might never have sold a single book.)

 Refer again to Perfection should you remain uncertain.
 Because (spoiler alert!) perfection doesn’t exist.
 (You can always change a word, a sentence, a paragraph…) So stop trying to obtain the unobtainable.
 Allow your first draft to be little more than a messy, incomplete rough sketch of whatever greatness is meant to come.
 Allow yourself sufficient time to tweak and refine and polish through numerous, subsequent drafts.
 Even if you can’t achieve perfection, pretty damn good is worth striving for.
 (And also quite possible!)